Women in Nigeria: Polygamy

 Polygamy is legal in Nigeria, and is practiced by many of the country's ethnic groups.
 It is estimated that about one-third of Nigerian marriages are polygamous.
 Polygamy is most common among the Hausa, Fulani, and Yoruba peoples.
-The practice is also found among the Igbo, Kanuri, and Tiv peoples.
-Polygamy is seen as a way to ensure that all children are provided for and that a family's lineage is preserved.
-It is also seen as a way to strengthen family ties and to provide economic security.
-In some cases, polygamy is seen as a way to ensure that a woman has a husband who can provide for her and her children.
+The practice is also found among the Igbo, Kanuri, and Tiv peoples, and is considered as a way to provide economic security.

 In Nigeria, polygamy is regulated by customary law.
 This means that each ethnic group has its own rules and regulations regarding the practice.
 Generally, a man must obtain permission from his first wife before taking another wife.
 He must also be able to provide for all of his wives and children financially.